StarKRE22/Atomic/Docs/Elements/Functions/InlinePredicate`1.md

 # 🧩 InlinePredicate&lt;T&gt;

+Represents a <b>parameterless</b> function that returns a result.

+---

 - **Description:** Represents a predicate with <b>one input argument</b> that returns a boolean result.
 - **Type Parameter:** `T` — the type of the input parameter.
 - **Inheritance:** [InlineFunction&lt;T, R&gt;](InlineFunction%601.md), [IPredicate&lt;T&gt;](IPredicate%601.md)